 32. Regarding the Network, 6F of the Medicaid Health Home Provider Application asks "Health Home provider uses an electronic health record system that qualifies under Meaningful Use provisions of the HITECH Act, which allows the patient's health information and plan of care to be accessible to the interdisciplinary team of providers.
 If the provider does not currently have such a system, they will provide a plan for when and how they will implement it."
 Do EHRs meet the meaningful use standards?

 Our EHR standard is that providers will use MU certified EHRs.
 It does not mean that they will have attested to Medicare and Medicaid and be receiving HITEC incentives.
 RHIOs don't have an MU requirement.

 33. Are non-direct care providers required to meet the full New York HIT standards as outlined in the Health Home application?
 If so, how can they achieve this?

 Non-direct care providers can join RHIOs to access and share data but will have their direct providers abide by the SPG and the HIE requirements.
 While they can utilize a version of their care management system to develop partnerships to maximize the use of HIT across providers, we look for a system that is interoperable among providers and is not a standalone system.
 This is especially important as Health Home providers cross over different Health Homes.

-Any plan to achieve the final HIT standards within 18 mos.
-Of program initiation must include interoperability, certified HER, SPG and RHISs/QEs evidence based guidelines.
+Any plan to achieve the final HIT standards within 18 mos. of program initiation must include care plan accessibility, certified EHR, SPG and RHISs/QEs evidence based guidelines.
 It must be able to process, track and follow-up on patient testing, treatment, services, referrals and results.